 Amy Rittenberg Kari, BA '82 (Art History)

-Amy Kari, an art history major from the University of Oregon, is the current chair of the Clark Honors College Advisory Council development committee and, in addition to her service to the CHC, she is also a member of the UO Foundation Board of Trustees.
+Amy Kari, an art history major from the University of Oregon, is the current chair of the Clark Honors College Advisory Council development committee and, in addition to her service to the CHC, she is also a UO Ambassador, a former UO Foundation Trustee, and current member of the College of Education Advisory Board.
 Prior to her retirement, Amy’s career was focused in education.
 She performed grant-funded educational research, spoke nationally and internationally on math curriculums and has published professionally on strategies for improving math skills in at-risk student populations.

 Dan Cohen, BA '84 (Economics)

 Dan Cohen is Vice-President of Strategy at Adobe Systems.
 He developed and drove its successful strategy to move to the cloud, which is being broadly followed by other major software companies.
 Earlier in his career, he held senior roles at Intel Corporation.
 As head of product management and product marketing for the notebook computer business, he helped move Wi-Fi into the mainstream with the launch of the Centrino product line.
 Dan also ran the Intel Inside marketing program and World-wide Channel programs.
 Dan started his career at Bell Laboratories.
 He holds an MBA from Stanford, and MS in Engineering from UC Berkeley, and a Bachelor's degree, summa cum laude, from the University of Oregon Clark Honors College.